Infinity-James/BlinkChat/BlinkChat/README.md

 ## UI and UX

-1. This is a poor example of how much I value the look and feel of the apps that I create.
+This is a poor example of how much I value the look and feel of the apps that I create.
 This is because the requirements de-emphasised this aspect of the test, and I wanted to focus on that which was prioritised in the evaluation.

+## Error Handling
+There is minimal error handling, but everything is built with it in mind.